TFloraF/GPT4o-Beauty-Review-Analysis-Mini-Project-/README.md

 Use Case
-This project was used in an academic poster presentation, with a [QR code linked to this repository].
+This project was used in an academic poster presentation, with a [QR code linked to this repository](https://github.com/TFloraF/GPT4o-Beauty-Review-Analysis-Mini-Project-.git).
 It demonstrates how LLMs like GPT-4o can serve as discourse-aware tools in affective computing.

 License & Attribution